visualasparagus/mailchimp/README.md

 Mailchimp
 =========

-A simple script to add an email address to a MailChimp list.
+A simple script to add an email address to a MailChimp list using API 3.0.

 Requires an API key and a list ID